Hida, Gifu: History

 The area around Hida Furukawa was part of traditional Hida Province.
 During the Edo period, the whole Hida province was tenryō territory under the direct control of the Tokugawa shogunate.
 During the post-Meiji restoration whole Japan was under a massive westernization and new reforms, the area was organised into Yoshiki District, Gifu.
 On July 1, 1889, with the establishment of the modern municipalities system, the town of Furukawa and the villages of Kawai and Miyagawa were created.
 The modern city of Hida Furukawa was established on February 1, 2004, from the merger of these municipalities with the town of Kamioka.
 In this region there is always a disambiguation between Hida Furukawa and Hida Takayama or Takayama city.
-Even though Furukawa has is own municipality, Takayama is a mayor city in the area after Gifu city, and Furukawa is under Hida Takayama's precints.
+Even though Furukawa has is own municipality, Takayama is a mayor city in the area after Gifu city, and Furukawa is under Hida Takayama's precincts.